 Propaganda & Uriminzokkiri

 The California Literary Review hosts a decent collection of North Korea propaganda posters as well as commentary and insight into the motives behind the messages and art style.
-If your Korean is up to scratch then you might find the official North Korean news agency’s uriminzokkiri.com interesting, but the English version doesn’t seem to work too well.
+If your Korean is up to scratch then you might find the official North Korean news agency’s uriminzokkiri.com interesting, but doesn’t seem to work too well.
 There’s always the Korean Central News Agency, which speaks to the people on behalf of the Korean Workers Party (this is essentially “the news” in DPRK).